voyageth/AIND-Planning/part3_analysis.md

 ## What was the best heuristic used in these problems?
 Was it better than non-heuristic search planning methods for all problems?
 Why or why not?
-- if need optimal solution : exclude depth-first.
+- If need optimal solution : exclude depth-first.
-  - if Time elapsed is most important : choose a* with h_ignore_preconditions.
+  - If time elapsed is most important : choose a* with h_ignore_preconditions.
-  - if spatial efficiency is most important : choose a* with h_pg_levelsum.
+  - If spatial efficiency is most important : choose astar_search h_pg_levelsum.

-- if optimal is not important and Time elapsed & spatial efficiency is most important : depth-first.
+- If optimal is not important and Time elapsed is most important : depth-first.
+  - So non-heuristic search(depth-first) can be chosen.
+  - It's very fast.